Skip to content

 • Per-language URLs

-• hreflang setup
+• hreflang annotations

 • Language switcher UX